Sanjiv Bhatt: Supreme Court

 In February 2012, Bhatt accused the SIT of destroying evidence in collusion with the Gujarat government.
-Bhatt has once again written to the NMC seeking state intelligence and police records, documents and log books pertaining to Godhra riots as he thought the remaining records too may be destroyed by the Government.
+Bhatt once again wrote to the NMC, seeking state intelligence and police records, documents and log books pertaining to Godhra riots as he apprehended the remaining records too might be destroyed by the Government.

-He also claimed before the panel that Modi was want only giving misleading answers and unfortunately the investigation officer didn't contradict him with all evidences that were available at his disposal.
+He also claimed before the panel that Modi only gave misleading answers and the investigation officer didn't contradict or confront him with all evidence that was available at his disposal.

 Bhatt suggested in March 2012 that the final report of the NMC should be submitted to the governor of Gujarat rather than to its chief minister, Modi.
 He also thought that the earlier NMC report, which concerned the Godhra train incident and had been produced in 2008, should be recalled from the chief minister and presented instead to the governor.
 The basis for his request was that Modi's actions formed a part of the terms of reference of the enquiry and that "no person shall be a judge in his own cause".
 He also criticised the earlier report, in which the NMC had exonerated Modi of any wrongdoing in relation to the riots.
 Bhatt believed that the NMC lacked the official authority to make such a statement.
 He also criticised the failure of the NMC to summon Modi to appear before it, and a few days later he requested that Modi should be summoned on the basis of an affidavit that had been filed with the commission by the late Amarsinh Chaudhary, a former Gujarat Chief Minister, in 2002.
 Bhatt claimed that the affidavit showed that Chaudhary had met with Modi during the period of the riots because he was concerned about reports of events in the Gulbarg Society, including the situation of Ehsan Zafri.
 According to Bhatt, the affidavit records that Chaudhary had found Modi to be not very "responsive" when they met and that he had received reports that the police were not acting as they should during the events.